 Write a Problem Statement

-This lesson will help you with the "App Description" of the judging rubric.
-It will also be helpful for the following: "Evidence of Important and Meaningful Problem", "Potential Impact on Users", and "Convincing Pitch".
+This lesson will help you craft a meaningful problem statement that aligns with your goals.
+It will also help with the "Evidence of Important and Meaningful Problem" and "Potential Impact on Direct and Indirect Users" of the judging rubric.

 In this lesson, you will...

 - Write a problem statement for your app

 Now that you have an idea for your project and have done some market research, you can start working on your problem statement.
 A problem statement is a brief piece of writing that explains the problem that your team is addressing.
 It should outline the basic facts of the problem, explain why the problem matters, who it affects and how, and present a direct solution.

 It’s important that you write the problem statement together as a team so that you all agree and remain focused on the problem you are solving as you move through the rest of the curriculum.
 Otherwise you might work on something only to find that it doesn’t meet the original goal!